 A wireless router is a device that translates the internet signal from a cable modem into a radio frequency signal—aka WiFi.
 Your wireless router handles all of your WiFi traffic and allows you to configure specific settings like your WiFi password or WiFi network name.

-Most internet service providers (ISPs) offer modem/router combo units, but monthly rental fees add up quickly, so we recommend buying your own cable modem and wireless router as separate devices.
+Most internet service providers (ISPs) offer modem/router combo units, but monthly rental fees add up quickly, so you should buy your own cable modem and wireless router as separate devices.

 The Wi-Fi Alliance—a worldwide network of WiFi researchers and manufacturers—ratifies new WiFi standards as they become available.
 For example, the first mainstream WiFi technology was built based on the 802.11b protocol.
 Subsequent upgrades like 802.11g, 802.11n, 802.11a, 802.11ac, and the bleeding-edge WiFi 6 protocols have enabled WiFi to be faster and farther-reaching.
 Each new standard is backward-compatible with the ones that came before it.
 The bottom line: Most modern devices use the 802.11ac standard, and WiFi 6 adoption will be slow.
 In most cases, sticking with an 802.11ac wireless router is the best option.